TheMaryK/Telco_Customer_Churn_EXCEL/README.md

 ![telco 2](https://github.com/user-attachments/assets/851f1051-69a9-4b83-b621-29ea5552e510)

 # INTRODUCTION

-This analysis effectively identified the **primary drivers of customer churn** in the telecom dataset.
-The insights gathered emphasize the need for targeted retention strategies, implementing personalized service offerings, improving payment flexibility, and fostering long-term contracts can significantly reduce churn and enhance customer satisfaction.
+This analysis identified the key characteristics of high-risk churn customers in a telecom dataset, revealing specific patterns in demographics, service usage, and billing behavior.
+These insights emphasize the need for targeted retention strategies such as personalized service offerings, improved payment flexibility, and longer-term contracts which are all critical for reducing churn and boosting customer satisfaction.

 # CENTRAL INSIGHTS